OSC/ood-documentation/source/how-tos/app-development/interactive/submit.rst

 .. describe:: batch_connect (Hash)

-   the configuration describing the batch script content (see `OodCore::BatchConnect::Template`_ for valid configuration options)
+   The configuration describing the batch script content.
+See `<submit-yml-erb>` for more details.

    Example
      Use the default basic web server template